emarcey/cicerone/modules/british_and_irish/07__beer_service.md

 ## Preparing

 1. **Stillage:** place cask on support and brace it.
 Allow finings, yeast, hop material to settle
+	1. cask should be rolled vigorously **before** stillage to work the beer
 2. **Soft Spile:** pierce shive with porous spile to vent excess CO2.
 Monitor fermentation and maturation of beer in cask
+	1. no hard rule on time, depends on fining regimen
+	2. but do not overvent!!
 3. **Hard Spile:** when desired carbonation level is achieved -> replace soft spile with hard spile to block loss of CO2 and prevent room air from reaching beer
+	1. do it approximately when the fob reforms on the soft spile after being wiped clean within 3-10 seconds
+	2. this is when "dropping bright" occurs: full settling of the yeast - assisted by rising temperature (take ambient cellar temp from 52-54F - 58-60F for 8-12 hours)
+		1. full process can take between 4 hours and 5 days
 4. **Tap:** drive tap through keystone.
 Draw sample and test

 ## Service